Praneesh-Sharma/Praneesh-Sharma/README.md

 </div>

 ## About Me :
- - Sophomore at Kalinga Institute of Industrial Technology
+ - Junior at Kalinga Institute of Industrial Technology
  - Machine Learning and Artificial Intelligence Enthusiast
- - Done with basics of Cloud Computing
  - Data Analyst
- - Currently working on my Web Developement Skills
+ - Currently working on my Deep Learning Algorithms

 ## Languages and Tools :
 <div>